 Medical device regulations in the EU and USA

-For example, the Internet of Things (IoT) is a line of devices – sensors, software, and other technologies—created for the purpose of creating and exchanging data with other devices over the Internet.
+For example, the Internet of Things (IoT) is a line of devices – sensors, software, and other digital health technologies.
+These are created for exchanging data with other devices over the Internet.
+Remote patient monitoring is a key application in this field.
+Remote heart monitoring devices track patients from their homes and submit the data to healthcare professionals.

 Regulation in the European Union